Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 ]
 ```

-> In the next snippet we'll use this same list twice to map 2 lines, but in a real example we would probably have 2 separate lists of test data that we would chart in the next step.
+> In the following snippet, we'll use this same list twice to map two lines, but in a real example, we would have two separate lists of test data that we would chart in the next step.

 Using this list of data, we can now chart 2 lines.
 We'll use the [`foregroundStyle(by:)`](https://developer.apple.com/documentation/charts/chartcontent/foregroundstyle(by:)) function to define each `LineMark`'s style for each item in the list.
 It's basically a way of indicating how to display a given mark.